 strategy+business - All Updates Read commentary, research, and practical ideas that bridge the gap between theory and practice in contemporary global business.

-- Mutual respectby by Mike Jakeman on December 15, 2020 at 6:00 am
+- Mutual respectby by Mike Jakeman on March 29, 2021 at 5:00 am

 In her new book, Mutualism, Freelancers Union founder Sara Horowitz urges people to rely less on government and more on a powerful cooperative spirit.
 Mutual organizations with a purpose and a sustainable and independent way of generating revenue, she argues, can deliver benefits and aid to workers more effectively than government can.